Admission to Graduate Pharmacology Programs

 Thesis-based M.Sc. and Ph.D. degrees in pharmacology require you to work under the close supervision of a thesis research supervisor.
 It is important that you identify your major research interests early on to determine whether you are making the right choice in terms of program and research area.

-All applicants to the Ph.D. or M.Sc. thesis-based program are required to submit a Proposed Supervisor List indicating their proposed area(s) of study, and at least 3 potential supervisors.
-The Proposed Area(s) of Study should include a brief paragraph as to why you are interested in each of the faculty members' research.
+Applicants to the thesis-based program should submit a statement outlining your proposed area(s) of study and identify three (3) potential supervisors.
+For each potential supervisor, you should include a brief paragraph describing why you are interested in their research.

 Naming potential supervisors does not disqualify you from approaching other graduate faculty members.
 In the event that none of the 3 potential supervisors you named are able to accept you into their laboratory, you are free to approach other faculty.